Why Leggings Brands Fail at the Factory Stage

 • Sample fabric ≠ bulk fabric

-• Sample operators ≠ bulk line
+• Sample operators ≠ production line

 • Sample tension ≠ bulk tension